jgreathouse9/FDIDTutorial/Vignette.md

 **Author:** *Jared Greathouse*

 # Introduction
 This tutorial uses publicly available data to demonstrate the utility of the [Forward](https://doi.org/10.1287/mksc.2022.0212) and [Augmented](https://doi.org/10.1287/mksc.2022.1406) Difference-in-Differences estimators.
-It is based on the MATLAB code very kindly provided by [Kathleen Li](https://sites.utexas.edu/kathleenli/).
+It is based on MATLAB code very kindly provided by [Kathleen Li](https://sites.utexas.edu/kathleenli/).

 We estimate the counterfactual for two empirical examples: First is GDP Growth for Hong Kong had their economy never economically integrated with Mainland China, [revisiting](https://doi.org/10.1002/jae.1230) the classic panel data approach study.
 Then we revisit [a more recent study](https://doi.org/10.1002/jae.2871) where we estimate the Quarterly GDP for Hubei had their economy never locked down in 2020 to prevent the spread of COVID-19.
 This tutorial will consist of two parts: firstly I will go over the anatomy of the class itself, detailing its helper functions and explaining what each sub-method does.
 Then I discuss how to estimate the model.
 However, first we have some preliminaries:
 ## Prerequisite Libraries